bitnami/charts/bitnami/kubeapps/README.md

 - `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
 - `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.
 - The `networkPolicy` section has been normalized amongst all Bitnami charts.
 Compared to the previous approach, the values section has been simplified (check the Parameters section) and now it set to `enabled=true` by default.
 Egress traffic is allowed by default and ingress traffic is allowed by all pods but only to the ports set in `containerPorts`.
+- The PostgreSQL subchart was updated to version 15.2.1, with the same security improvements.
+- The Redis subchart was updated to version 19.0.2, with the same security improvements.

 This could potentially break any customization or init scripts used in your deployment.
 If this is the case, change the default values to the previous ones.